 - Pregnancy and childbirth

 - UTIs and bladder infections

-Many women with incontinence have weakened or damaged pelvic floor muscles, and may not be able to sense when their bladders are full, which leads to difficulty in controlling urination.
+Many women with incontinence have weakened or damaged pelvic floor muscles, and might not be able to sense when their bladders are full, leading to difficulty controlling urination.

+Some wrongly believe they can reduce the likelihood of leakage by drinking less fluid.
 Urine is about 95% water and 5% waste.
-Some people incorrectly believe that by drinking less fluid, they will reduce their bladder control loss.
-In fact, urine that is more concentrated due to lack of fluid intake can irritate the bladder and cause more serious problems such as infection and dehydration.
-In addition, inadequate fluid intake can cause constipation, which may also make matters worse.
+If it is more concentrated, due to lack of fluid intake, it can irritate the bladder and cause more serious problems, like infection or dehydration.
+In addition, inadequate fluid intake can cause constipation, which may make matters worse.

 There are various treatments for female incontinence, ranging from incontinence products to surgery.
 If you think you might be experiencing bladder problems, don’t be afraid to speak to your doctor.